Postcards from America: Milwaukee to showcase Milwaukee lifestyle, personalities

 Milwaukee, Wis. – The City of Milwaukee be the next iteration of Postcards from America, a collaborative photography project that aims to capture, from multiple perspectives, the interactions and relationships that define places across America.

-Postcards from America: Wisconsin will take place from August 2013 through April 2014, with eleven total photographers coming to the city, culminating in an exhibition at the Milwaukee Art Museum in the summer of 2014.
+Postcards from America: Milwaukee will take place from August 2013 through April 2014, with eleven total photographers coming to the city, culminating in an exhibition at the Milwaukee Art Museum in the summer of 2014.

 Thus far, Postcards from America has included trips through the Southwest; over the mountains to Utah; in Rochester, New York; and to Florida during the last Presidential election.
 The participating photographers are all represented by Magnum Photos, a photographic cooperative founded in 1947.
 This project explores and experiments with the concept of artistic and intellectual collaboration among Magnum photographers.